kluster-ai/docs/get-started/api.md

     `user` ++"string"++

     <!--
     A unique identifier representing your end-user.
-We recommend not supplying identifying information, hashing usernames or email addresses instead.
+It is recommended not to supply identifying information, hashing usernames, or email addresses instead.
     -->

     ---